What Is Bitcoin, and How Does It Work?

 - No central government authority or taxes

-However, you should keep in mind that any conventional income you receive from transactions in Bitcoin will be treated in the usual way.
-So, if you transfer Bitcoins worth $10,000 to your bank account through a Bitcoin market, you will have to declare it as an income in your tax forms.
+However, you should remember that any conventional income you receive from transactions in Bitcoin will be treated in the usual way.
+So, if you transfer BTCs worth $10,000 to your bank account through a Bitcoin market, you'll have to declare them as income in your tax forms.

 Weak Points of Bitcoin

 So, if Bitcoin is so good, why doesn't everyone use it?
 Well, it has some drawbacks too, especially at present.